JakeSteam/blog-programming/_posts/2021-07-12-creating-a-mvvm-recyclerview-grid-with-quick-drag-and-drop-item-swapping-room-livedata-support-and-more.md

 The fragment just sets up the adapter and RecyclerView, and observes a `items` LiveData from the ViewModel.
 The important parts are:

 - `viewModel.items.observe ... setItems`: Updates the UI if the grid items change for a non-drag and drop reason, and handles initial load.
-- `ItemAdapter( ... )`: We pass in a reference to the ViewModel’s item click and item save functions, so the adapter can call them directly
+- `ItemAdapter( ... )`: We pass in a reference to the ViewModel's item click and item save functions, so the adapter can call them directly
-- `adapter.itemTouchHelper.attachToRecyclerView`: Adds the touch listener that we’ll set up later.
+- `adapter.itemTouchHelper.attachToRecyclerView`: Adds the touch listener that we'll set up later.
 - `setHasFixedSize(true)`: Lets the RecyclerView optimise for a fixed length of content.

 ```kotlin